amine8ghandi8amine/OrganizeIt/README.md

 # OrganizeIt
+A web application for organize the life of persons

-now im construction the todo app
+wath inside : Just a todo app
-NO DESIGN JUST JAVASCRIPT CODE
+- calculator.
+- pomodoro app.